rangle/ngCourse2/handout/components/creating_components.md

 }
 ```

-To use this component we simply add `<hello></hello>` to our HTML.
-And Angular will insert an instance of the `Hello` view between those tags.
+To use this component we simply add `<hello></hello>` to our HTML, and Angular will insert an instance of the `Hello` view between those tags.

 [View Example](http://plnkr.co/edit/t0qf2zbM5C42Ni44IYmY?p=preview)